minio/docs/source/administration/identity-access-management/ad-ldap-access-management.rst

 AD/LDAP users can alternatively create :ref:`access keys <minio-idp-service-account>` associated to their AD/LDAP user Distinguished Name.
 Access Keys are long-lived credentials which inherit their privileges from the parent user.
 The parent user can further restrict those privileges while creating the access keys.
-Use either of the following methods to create a new access keys:
+Use either of the following methods to create a new access key:

 - Log into the :ref:`MinIO Console <minio-console>` using the AD/LDAP-managed user credentials.
 From the :guilabel:`User` section of the left navigation, select :guilabel:`Access Keys` followed by the :guilabel:`Create access keys +` button.